pakshuang/ai-chat-survey/docs/tech-report-submission.md

 ### Analyzing ChatLogs
 - Since all chat logs and survey responses are stored in our database, it becomes a valuable resource for further downstream analysis.
 - Techniques such as sentiment analysis, topic modeling, and clustering can be employed to extract deeper insights into customer interactions and preferences.
-- By leveraging platforms like [Inari](https://www.ycombinator.com/launches/Kpg-inari-ai-powered-product-discovery-and-feedback-analytics), which is designed for AI-powered feedback analytics, organizations can enhance their understanding of customer feedback, ultimately driving product development and enhancement.
+- By leveraging platforms like [Inari](https://www.ycombinator.com/launches/Kpg-inari-ai-powered-product-discovery-and-feedback-analytics) (Launch YC: 🦊 Inari: AI-powered product discovery and feedback analytics), which is designed for AI-powered feedback analytics, organizations can enhance their understanding of customer feedback, ultimately driving product development and enhancement.

 ### Local LLMs
 In the modern data-centric environment, companies prioritize safeguarding sensitive information while enhancing operational efficiency.
 To achieve these goals, leveraging Local Language Models (LLMs) becomes crucial.
 While LLMs are accessible via APIs, relying solely on external services can pose risks, especially if these APIs cease to provide LLM support, causing disruptions.
 Furthermore, maintaining data privacy is paramount for companies, making it essential to avoid sharing sensitive information with external API providers when interacting with a model.
 Deploying LLMs internally helps mitigate these risks and ensures data remains secure within the organization's infrastructure.